 Seven years later, he entered the US market.

 In 1970, he established another branch in South Africa.
 In 1982, he penetrated the Australian market and in 1987, bought a company in Japan and created another one in Malaysia.

-While entering new markets, Würth also sold more and more products, and today sells more than 1 100 000 different products on their website, from screws to automotive parts and software.
+While entering new markets, Würth also sold more and more products.
+Today, they sell more than 1 100 000 different products on their website, from screws to automotive parts, and even software.

 Würth didn’t merely expand their markets and products: they also bought other companies.
 Today, Würth’s corporate structure is made of 400 companies in 86 countries.
-206 of these companies are left completely autonomous, a similar management system to Berkshire Hathaway.
+206 of these companies are left completely autonomous, like what Berkshire Hathaway does.